The PHENIX RPCs at Brookhaven National Laboratory

 Bartoszek Engineering worked with Matthias Grosse Perdekamp of the University of Illinois and many others from Brookhaven National Laboratory on the PHENIX RPC upgrade at the RHIC accelerator at Brookhaven National Laboratory (BNL).
 BE's role was to design the Resistive Plate Chamber (RPC) containers and figure out how to install them in the very tight spaces left in the PHENIX experiment.
 We were initially going to design six different detectors, RPC1, 2 and 3 for both the north and south sides of PHENIX.
 RPC2 turned out to be impossible to install on either the north or south sides, so it was abandoned.
 RPC3 exists in the space between the accelerator tunnel and the detector enclosure.
 The space was approximately 4 stories tall, 4 stories wide, and only 5 inches thick in the beam direction.
 RPC3 was installed in the end of 2009.
 RPC1 was installed in 2011 by Don Lynch and his very capable crew of technicians.
 BE did the conceptual design of RPC1 supports, but Don did the final design as the absorber behind RPC1 changed dramatically.

 RPCs were developed for the CMS detector at the LHC on a massive industrial scale.
 PHENIX is using many of the same institutions in Italy, Korea and China that know the secrets of preparing the detectors.
 RPCs are "interesting" things that use high voltage across either glass or phenolic plates, a custom tailored gas mixture and readout strips.
 Radiation passing through the plate causes charge to bleed through the insulators creating a signal that can be used to measure the location of the particle that passed through the detector.
 The following link is to a pdf status report by a group at CMS on the LHC that is a pretty good description of the way RPCs work and how they are used in the LHC and elsewhere.
 I also have an early ppt given by Byungsik Hong of Korea University here that describes PHENIX RPC manufacturing and use.
+Click on any of the thumbnails to get an enlarged view.
+You are welcome to download any of the images.
+If they are used for other than private viewing, credit to the PHENIX collaboration and Bartoszek Engineering would be appreciated.

 These pictures show the test RPC in the lab at UIUC (and the blackboard where people described for me how they worked).

 The pictures above show the central detector and magnet of PHENIX.
 RPC1 huddles close to the magnet, near the Beam Beam Counters (BBCs, also referred to as "flower pots".)
 RPC1 does not appear in these pictures.
 They were taken to understand the environment RPC1 would be installed in.
+These few pictures taken from the RHIC tunnel cannot convey just how tight the space was that RPC3 was installed in.
+Many other photos were taken showing pipes and other things that interfered with RPC3 and had to be moved.

 Don Lynch and his technicians built a full scale half-octant mock up so that we could test whether or not the wedges could make it all the way from the entrance door of the tunnel to the gap between the tunnel floor and the PHENIX detector hall.
 Many obstacles and shielding blocks had to be temporarily removed from the tunnel to make a continuous path.